TwitchLib/TwitchLib/README.md

   * NewChatMessage - Fires when new chat message arrives, returns ChatMessage
   * NewSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
   * ChannelStateAssigned - Fires when connecting and channel state is received, returns ChannelState
-  * ViewerJoined - New viewer/chatter joined the IRC channel room.
+  * ViewerJoined - New viewer/chatter joined the chat channel room.
   * CommandReceived - Fires when command (uses custom command identifier) is received.
   * MessageSent - Fires when a chat message is sent.
 - sendRaw(string message) - Sends RAW IRC message
-- sendMessage(string message) - Sends formatted Twitch channel IRC message
+- sendMessage(string message) - Sends formatted Twitch channel chat message
-- Handled IRC message types
+- Handled chat message types

 ### TwitchWhisperClient
 - Initialized using ConnectionCredentials